-Due notice is given to the Directors prior to each Board meeting.
-Each Director is provided with the agenda and a full set of Board papers providing details on operational, financial, safety and corporate developments and other relevant documents prior to each Board meeting with the aim of enabling the Directors to make well-informed decisions on matters arising at the Board meetings.
+Due notice is given to the Directors prior to each Board and Board Committee meetings.
+Each Director is provided with the agenda and a full set of Board papers providing details on operational, financial, safety and corporate developments and other relevant documents prior to each meeting with the aim of enabling the Directors to make well-informed decisions on matters arising at the meetings.
 It is the primary responsibility of the Chairman of the Board to organise such information necessary for the Board to deal with the agenda and the Board adopts a formal schedule of matters specifically referred to it for decision.

 The appointment of the Company Secretary is based on the capability and proficiency determined by the Board.
-The Company Secretary is available at all times to provide the Directors with the appropriate advice and services and also to ensure that the relevant procedures and all applicable rules and regulations are complied with.
-As permitted by the Articles of Association of the Company, the removal of Company Secretary is a matter for the Board as a whole.
+The Company Secretaries are responsible for ensuring that the secretarial function provides adequate support to the Board and the Board Committees.
+The Company Secretaries are accessible at all times to provide the Directors with the appropriate advice and services and also to ensure that the relevant procedures, policies and all applicable rules and regulations are complied with.
+As permitted by the Constitution of the Company, the removal of Company Secretary is a matter for the Board as a whole.